victornemeth/evo2apptainer/README.md

 ---

+## To Do

+- Add compatible version of flash attention, for faster inference

+---

 ## 📄 License

 This repo contains only the container checksum.
 For licensing and usage terms, refer to the [official Evo 2 repository](https://github.com/ArcInstitute/evo2).